mikerodrigues/onkyo_eiscp_ruby/README.md

 	`$ onkyo.rb PWRQSTN   # Also tries to use Message.parse`

-* Connect to the first discovered receiver to see status updates
+* Monitor the first discovered receiver to see status updates

-	`$ onkyo.rb -c`
+	`$ onkyo.rb -m`

 * Start the mock server (only responds to 'ECNQSTN')